Election Rules

 • Candidate support, briefing and training

-The Returning Officer will then let you know if you have met the eligibility criteria and are accepted as a candidate.
 We will then announce the candidates for election.
 Only once this is completed, campaigning can begin.

 Re-Open Nominations (RON)